 - Your license was revoked or restricted.

 - You were convicted of a DUI.
-For a first DUI offense in South Carolina, you may be required to carry a provisional license for several months, during which you'll also need to have SR-22 insurance to drive legally.
+If it's your first DUI offense in South Carolina, you may be required to carry a provisional license for several months, during which you'll also need to have SR-22 insurance to drive legally.

 If you're uncertain about the status of your license, you can check if it has been suspended in South Carolina by going to the DMV's website.
-The DMV provides a free driving record search, and you can determine if your license is suspended by entering your drivers license number, Social Security number and birth date.
+The DMV provides a driving record search, and you can determine if your license is suspended by entering your driver's license number, Social Security number and birthdate.

-Note that you won't be able to get a nonowners policy if you have regular access to a particular car, even if you don't own it, and you'll need to get a standard SR-22 insurance policy.
-For example, if your roommate owns a car and lets you drive it most weekends, you'd be considered to have regular access to the vehicle, and you'd either need to buy your own operators SR-22 insurance or be added to your roommate's policy.
+Note that you won't be able to get a nonowner policy if you have regular access to a particular car, even if you don't own it, so you'll need to get a standard SR-22 insurance policy instead.
+For example, if your roommate owns a car and lets you drive it most weekends, that would be considered regular access to the vehicle, and you'd either need to buy your own operators SR-22 insurance or be added to your roommate's policy.